Impact of the fiscal deficit on public debt, inflation and sustainable economic investment

 When the fiscal deficit is high, the government must issue debt at higher rates, increasing the cost of both public and private financing.

-Uncertainty and reduction in private investment
+Uncertainty and reduction of private investment

 Long-term effects and associated risks

-Chronic fiscal deficit causes the deterioration of public policy, limiting the State's capacity to implement effective and sustainable measures.
+The chronic fiscal deficit causes the deterioration of public policy, limiting the State's capacity to implement effective and sustainable measures.

-Furthermore, the country's credit rating is negatively affected, making external financing more expensive and increasing economic vulnerability.
+In addition, the country's credit rating is negatively affected, making external financing more expensive and increasing economic vulnerability.

 Deterioration of public policy and credit rating